A practical guide to selling timing — based on personal priorities, market conditions, and how much certainty you want.

 Your Situation Often Matters More Than the Market

 Market conditions influence outcomes, but personal factors usually drive timing decisions.
-Understanding what you need — financially, emotionally, and logistically — often makes the “right time” much clearer.
+Understanding what you need financially and logistically often makes the “right time” clearer.

-Timeline or life changes such as relocation, downsizing, or family needs often dictate timing more directly than market trends.
+- Timeline or life changes such as relocation often dictate timing.

 Selling Options and How They Affect Timing